 Test Docker Installation

-Now, run the official hello-world container to verify Docker can pull images and run containers successfully:
+Run the official hello-world container to verify Docker can pull images and run containers:

 sudo docker run hello-world